USS Silversides (SSN-679): Service history

+In September and October 1974, she was sent on her first North Atlantic deployment.

 Silversides went into drydock at Norfolk Naval Shipyard in Portsmouth, Virginia, in January 1977, at which time her home port was changed from Charleston to Naval Station Norfolk at Norfolk, Virginia.
+During this overhaul, the ship received an upgraded digital fire control system and the AN/BQQ5 Sonar system.

 On 11 October 1981, "Silversides" surfaced at the North Pole for the first time.

 In the autumn of 1984, Silversides left Norfolk for a scheduled refueling overhaul at Puget Sound Naval Shipyard in Bremerton, Washington, entering drydock there in late November 1984.
 The refueling overhaul was completed in August 1986, and later in 1986 she returned to Norfolk.

 In the autumn of 1989, Silversides departed Norfolk and voyaged north into the Arctic, surfaced at the North Pole for the second time, proceeded out of the Arctic Ocean into the Pacific Ocean, participated in United States Pacific Fleet exercises, made port calls in Hawaii and California, and returned to Norfolk via the Panama Canal, becoming only the second submarine to circumnavigate North America.

 In Jan 1994, Silversides home port was changed from Norfolk to Pearl Harbor, Hawaii, in anticipation of her decommissioning there.